I keep getting requests for styling tips for plus size apple shapes.

 Styling Tips for Plus Size Apple Shapes

-From image, clockwise: Waterfall Cardigan, Wrap Dress, Bootcut Jeans, Empire Top, Long Tassel Necklace, Striped Swing Tunic, Boyfriend Jeans, Wrap Top (similar), Swing Dress (similar), Long Necklace, Straight Leg Trousers
+From image, clockwise: Waterfall Cardigan (similar), Wrap Dress, Bootcut Jeans, Empire Top, Long Tassel Necklace, Striped Swing Tunic (similar), Boyfriend Jeans (similar), Wrap Top (similar), Swing Dress (similar), Long Necklace, Straight Leg Trousers

 Are you a plus size apple shape?